department-of-veterans-affairs/vagov-content/pages/education/other-va-education-benefits/veap.md

 The amount of benefits you get (up to 36 months) will depend on how much money you put into your VEAP every month.

 You have 10 years from your release from active duty to use your VEAP benefits.
-If you don't use the money after 10 years, you can ask for a refund for the amount left in your fund.
+If you don't use the money after 10 years, we'll automatically refund it to you.

 **Note:** If you’re on active duty now and want to use VEAP, you must have at least 3 months of contributions in the fund.